scharlau/Temperature_Conversion/README.md

         F to C: (F - 32) * 5/9
         C to F: (C * 9/5) + 32

-Start your new rails app with the command (unless you're in Cloud 9)
+Start your new rails app with the command

         rails new temp_convert